SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_solid_model.md

          <br><br>
          A <b>Create Solid Model</b> <i>DiaglogBox</i> appears.
 This displays the names of the <b>aorta</b> and <b>left-iliac</b>
          <i>Segmentations Data Nodes</i> with a <i>CheckBox</i>.
 The <i>CheckBox</i>s are used to select the segmentation
-         lofted surfaces that will be included in a model.
+         lofted surfaces that will be joined together to create a solid model.

          <br><br>
          Select the <i>CheckBox</i> for the <b>aorta</b> and <b>left-iliac</b> segmentations.